 This is a fellowship for individuals only; proposals from two or more applicants will not be accepted.

-Interested applicants should first download and review the fellowship guidelines at left.
-To apply, please click here.
+Interested applicants should first download and review the complete fellowship guidelines.
+To apply, submit applications here.

 Applicants who are uncertain whether their topic fits within the Foundations’ focus areas are invited to submit a brief letter of inquiry, accompanied by a CV, before proceeding with the online application process.
 That letter of inquiry should be addressed to firstname.lastname@example.org.